Radiation Forces and Torques on Janus Cylinders: Results and discussion

-with $k = k_0 \sqrt{\varepsilon_{r_1}}$ is the wavenumber in the dielectric and primes denote differentiation with respect to the argument.
-The derivation also requires the internal field within the dielectric half, which is omitted here for brevity; see \cite{hurd1975diffraction} for details.
+where $k = k_0 \sqrt{\varepsilon_{r_1}}$ is the wavenumber in the dielectric, and primes denote differentiation with respect to the argument.
+The derivation also involves the internal field within the dielectric region; details can be found in \cite{hurd1975diffraction}.